OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 #### 3.3.1.
 Local execution

-After copying the files, log in to the CloudLab server (The instructions for setting up the CloudLab server for FPGA experiments are available [here](https://github.com/OCT-FPGA/oct-tutorials/tree/main/cloudlab-setup).
+After copying the files, log in to the CloudLab node.
 Make sure that ```XILINX_XRT``` environment variable is set by running

 ```bash
 source /opt/xilinx/xrt/setup.sh